Team dedicates Ride the Rockies tour to helping homeless during 30-year anniversary

 “My motivation for this ride is, and will be, knowing the difference we can make in the lives of those less fortunate,” said Tom Schwein, co-captain of the team, who returns after a near-fatal crash during last year’s ride.
 “Each dollar raised will truly change the lives of the individuals and families who call these shelters home.”

-Donations made go to support Samaritan House shelter, which first opened its doors in 1986, and Catholic Charities homeless shelters Father Ed Judy House in Denver, The Mission in Fort Collins and Guadalupe Community Center and Shelter in Greeley.
+Donations made go to support Samaritan House shelter, which first opened its doors in 1986, and Catholic Charities homeless shelters Father Ed Judy House in Denver, Samaritan House Fort Collins and Guadalupe Community Center and Shelter in Greeley.

 The team will begin their tour in Carbondale before trekking up to 85 miles per day through Aspen, Vail, Silverthorne, Estes Park and finally Fort Collins—exceeding 29,000 feet in elevation gains.